I have to admit that the first time I visited the Magic Fountain, I was pretty sceptical.

 Annual Maintenance 2022

 The Magic Fountain will be closed from the eleventh of October to the twenty-first of December for annual maintenance.

 The Magic Fountain was designed by Carles Buïgas for the 1929 Barcelona World Fair and is located in front of the MNAC museum near Plaça Espanya.

-The fountain still retains most of the original mechanisms and moves a total of 2600 litres of water per second!
+The fountain retains most of the original mechanisms and moves 2600 litres of water per second!